ros2/design/articles/160_roslaunch_frontend.md

 }
 ```

-As can be seen above, procedures inspect the description through the given
-parsing entity, delegating further parsing of composed launch entities
-to the parser.
+As can be seen above, procedures inspect the description through the given parsing entity, delegating further parsing of composed launch entities to the parser.
 Delegation is thus recursive.

 #### Procedure Provisioning

 ##### Manual Provisioning

-In the simplest case, the user may explicitly provide their own parsing
-procedure for each launch entity.
+In the simplest case, the user may explicitly provide their own parsing procedure for each launch entity.

 ##### Automatic Derivation

-If accurate type information is (somehow) available, reflection mechanisms
-can aid derivation of a parsing procedure with no user intervention.
+If accurate type information is (somehow) available, reflection mechanisms can aid derivation of a parsing procedure with no user intervention.

 ### Advantages & Disadvantages

 The abstraction layer allows.

-- Launch system implementations are aware of the parsing process.
+*-* Launch system implementations are aware of the parsing process.

-+ The static description abstraction effectively decouples launch frontends
-  and backends, allowing for completely independent development and full
-  feature availability at zero cost.
+*+* The static description abstraction effectively decouples launch frontends and backends, allowing for completely independent development and full feature availability at zero cost.

-- No markup language specific sugars are possible.
-REVISIT(hidmic): IMHO
+*-* No markup language specific sugars are possible.
-  explicitly disallowing this is a good thing, it makes for more homogeneus
-  descriptions and avoids proliferation of multiple representation of the
-  same concepts (e.g. a list of strings).
+    REVISIT(hidmic): IMHO explicitly disallowing this is a good thing, it makes for more homogeneus descriptions and avoids proliferation of multiple representation of the same concepts (e.g. a list of strings).

-+ The transfer function nature of the parsing procedure precludes the need
-  for a rooted object type hierarchy in statically typed launch system
+*+* The transfer function nature of the parsing procedure precludes the need for a rooted object type hierarchy in statically typed launch system implementations.
-  implementations.

-- Automatic parsing provisioning requires accurate type information, which
-  may not be trivial to gather in some implementations.
+*-* Automatic parsing provisioning requires accurate type information, which may not be trivial to gather in some implementations.

-- Trickier to implement.
+*-* Harder to implement.